MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Consume materials

 Material consumption refers to the use of items in a project.
 You can register the consumption of items in several ways.
 You can sell or purchase items from a project, or reserve items for a project.
 You can order items from the company's inventory for consumption on a project or purchase items from an external vendor.
 Item consumption is recorded as a posting that registers that the item was used in the project.

+### Co-products and by-products

+In process manufacturing, co-products and by-products are additional terms that are associated with formulas and batch orders.
+Co-products are multiple products that are produced simultaneously in a single production process.
+By-products are secondary products that are obtained incidentally during the production of the primary item.
+Dynamics 365 Supply Chain Management accommodates these complexities in process manufacturing.

 ### Correcting entry